anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-12-09 v0.0.63-a fixed issue with delete property on state proxy not returning true

 2023-12-09 v0.0.62-a fixed issue with setState not having default 3rd argument,  fixed issue with state updating on nested objects when oldValue was undefined

 2023-12-07 v0.0.61-a completed upgrade to separate flexrouter package